w-k-s/udemy-k8s-course/2_Services/README.md

 3. Once the pod is running, we simply update the selector of the service to `release: 0.5` and the service immediately reroutes traffic to the updated pod without any downtime.

 > This is just an example.
-A common pattern to upgrade a pod without downtime will be covered later in the course.
+We'll later study `Deployments` which offer a more elegant means to handle rollouts